-American Baseball Lengues, Tyrus Cobb has recovered his batting eye, according to the latest averages.
+ly as could be imagined. ending Hitters of the National and American Baseball Lengues, eye, according to the latest averages.
 Although far from the 400 mark which this time.
-It has been touched on elsehe established some weeks ago, Cobb has added seven points to his mark of last week, and is still in the lead by 57 fourth team, with a view to providing 1.
-Batterman against Clinton Gilbert points, with an average of .377, Speaker, competition for the team which would of Boston, being the runner-up with .320, and Jackson, Chicago, next with 319.
-Others in the American League follow- Baltusrol, where there was some coming this trio who have played in at least ment, not favorable, on the conditions R. Wilson; second sixteen, J. E. Hewe half the games are: E Collins, Chicago, which made it necessary for the cup- and J. B. Hooker; consolation, G. C 315; Crawford and Veachambiatroit, tied holding team to wait until the second Murphy and N. M. Ward; third sixteen, with \$13; McInnis, Philadelphia, 311; and final day to defend its title.
+It has been touched on elsewhere before but not in accurate fashhe established some weeks ago, Cobb has ion.
+That is the introduction of the added seven points to his mark of last week, and is still in the lead by 57 fourth team, with a view to providing 1.
+Batterman against Clinton Gilbert points, with an average of .377, Speaker, competition for the team which would otherwise be idle on the first day. of Boston, being the runner-up with .320, and Jackson, Chicago, next with 319.
+It is the scheme adopted last year at Others in the American League follow- Baltusrol, where there was some coming this trio who have played in at least ment, not favorable, on the conditions R. Wilson; second sixteen, J. E. Hewes half the games are: E Collins, Chicago, which made it necessary for the cup- and J. B. Hooker; consolation, G. C 315; Crawford and Veachambiatroit, tied holding team to wait until the second Murphy and N. M. Ward; third sixteen, with \$13; McInnis, Philadelphia, 311; and final day to defend its title.
 It was C. A. Spofford and J. B. Townsend.
+Fournier, Chicago, 310; Strunk, Phila- then decided to have - fourth team. delphia, 301.
+Howard, St. Louis, and composed of veterans of previous cup Kavanaugh, Detroit, tied with .296; Galner, Boston, 295.